 - Symptoms from advanced disease like weight loss, tiredness, bone pain, etc

 Diagnosis & Assessment

 When nose cancer is suspected, your doctor can visually inspect the back of the nose using a nasoscope.
 A small flexible lighted tube is inserted through the nostril into the back of the nasal cavity, and any abnormal looking area or abnormal growth can be biopsied for pathology confirmation of malignancy.
-If enlarged lymph node is found, a needle biopsy may also be done.
+If an enlarged lymph node is found, a needle biopsy may also be done.

 How is NPC assessed?

 The prognosis and treatment options depend on the stage (extent) of the NPC.

 The following are associated with more advanced stage and thus higher risk of recurrence post treatment: